panlm/workshop-colo/kubernetes/kubernetes.rst

   .. figure:: images/3.png

-- open application you launched and check it, until success
+- open application you launched and check it after success

   - status is **running**